dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 > must be *quiet* if we are to hear what our soul is trying to speak
 > to us.

-I have come to realize recently that I don't know what the soul is, but listening to her videos accelerated my exploration of the soul as a concept.
-Isn't it strange that so many of us believe so strongly for or against the soul.
-Yet, I made it more than thirty years without being able to clarify some self-understanding of the soul?
+I have come to realize recently that I don't know what the soul is ...
+More clearly, despite the prevalance of the word in all forms culture, including that of religion, new age, agnosticism and atheism, I have never bothered to reach a personal consensus or definition of the term.
+What is it?
+Listening to Agyeiwaah's videos accelerated my exploration of the soul as a concept.
+Isn't it strange that while so many of us believe so strongly for or against the soul, I made it more than thirty years without bothering to clarify some self-understanding of the soul?
+Or is it that I am incapable of defining it?
 How is it possible that I wouldn't know what the soul is, when its existence (or lack thereof) is so universal and so necessary to belief systems?
 This universality contributes greatly to confusion over its existence: your